MizunoPK/Motivaton-Based-A-Star-Planning/README.md

 - Number of Goals Reached
 - Number of Nodes Traversed

+./dynamic-pathing options:
+-a <path to agent file> // specify which file contains the agent information -g <path to graph file> // specify which file contains the state space information -o <path to output file> // specify what file you want to send the output of the search to -p // optional flag~ set this if you want the output file to be in a readable format.
+This will prevent you from being able to use the output in the visualization script

 Input File(s) Structure:
 1) GraphDefinition:
    1) <Min State Value>,<Max State Value>